Lynch23/Basic-Auth-Conception/ReadMe.md

 ## Passwords
 - We will use a "salted one-way" hashing to ensure secure handling and non-storage of raw user passwords within a database.

-- How to (not) store passwords :
+- How to (not) store passwords.
 When storing passwords, It is generally considered inadvisable to store user passwords in their raw form within the database due to inherent security risks associated with the storage of sensitive information in an unencrypted format.
-- One way to correctly store a user password :
+- One way to correctly store a user password to securely handle and store passwords within our database is through encryption.
-      To securely handle and store passwords within our database we can use encryption.
-We encrypt passwords by passing it to a hashing function then store the result on the database.
+- We encrypt passwords by passing it to a hashing function then store the result on the database.
 This way, if someone tries to access the passwords they won't be able to read them.
-- Hash functions :
-A hash function is a one way function, that maps data (of arbitrary size) to a unique fixed-sized string of characters, usually infeasible to invert.
+- A hash function is a one way function, that maps data (of arbitrary size) to a unique fixed-sized string of characters, usually infeasible to invert.
 With hash functions, it is unlikely to find 2 outputs with the same value and a small change to the input, results in a large modification of the output.
-The output of the hash function is then stored within our database.
+- The output of the hash function is then stored within our database.
 We can add an extra layer of security on the output before storing it in our database by using "salts".

-- Password salts :
-A password salt is a randomly generated string of characters that is used as an additional input to our one-way hash function.
-By adding a salt to our password, we fix the case where multiple users decided to use the same password.
+- A password salt is a randomly generated string of characters that is used as an additional input to our one-way hash function.
+- By adding a salt to our password, we fix the case where multiple users decided to use the same password.
 Before storing the passwords, we generate password salts, which will be different for every user, then add them to the input of our hashing function.
-This will hash a different output which can then be stored on the database as a unique password for a specific user.
+- This will hash a different output which can then be stored on the database as a unique password for a specific user.
 ## Authorization
 The basic use-case of Authorization that will be covered is selective access of pages on a web app.
 For this, we will use cookies and sessions.
 We wi